 As we view GEICO’s current opportunities, Tony and I feel like two hungry mosquitoes in a nudist camp.
 Juicy targets are everywhere.

 This is a funny quote but, then again, everything sounds a little funnier when coming from a billionaire.

-One thing is for sure: GEICO’s business model in recent years has included a willingness to absorb more litigation costs because GEICO is far more willing to eschew reasonable settlements in favor of forcing injured accident victims to file a lawsuit than GEICO was seven years ago.
+One thing is for sure: GEICO’s business model in recent years has included a willingness to absorb more litigation costs because GEICO is far more willing to eschew reasonable settlements in favor of forcing injured accident victims to sue than GEICO was seven years ago.
 I don’t say this derisively.
 Obviously, this business model is working for GEICO.
 But it does create a lot more work for Maryland accident lawyers and delays justice for injury victims.